-If you’re on the lookout for the best project management app for your projects, you surely must have come to the crossroads of considering between Trello vs Asana.
-Both of these established tools have their strengths from a project management aspect, so which one is the best project management app for you?
+If you’re on the lookout for the best project management app for your projects, where you can use a cloud-based service, you probably came across two of the biggest players in the game.
+But which way does a Trello vs Asana comparison go?
+Both of these established tools have their strengths from a PM aspect, so which one is the best project management app for you?

-Trello is mostly a card-based task/project management tool which can be used for almost anything where limited team collaboration is required.
-Whether you’re doing project managing for websites or managing your home decoration project Trello mimics real-life boards to manage the project.
-Asana takes a more task-oriented approach to project management.
-It is intended more for projects which have a bit of a more rigorous process to them.
-It’s mostly used by small teams working on projects together.
+Trello is a card-based task/project management tool which can be used for projects team collaboration is required.
+Trello mimics real-life boards to manage the project.
+Asana takes a task-oriented approach and offers better workflow functionality.
+Trello is easy to work with but Asana has a broader set of features.

+Asana is intended for projects which have a rigorous process associated with them and is typically used by small teams working on projects together.

 Ok, so we know this is supposed to be a Trello / Asana comparison – yet we’d like to chime in a little bit over here with some of our comments before we actually continue the comparison (hey it’s our website after all ;-))

 We do it for a very valid reason though.